gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "Mad ones, you mean.
 Uh-huh.
 Clark, I'll help you with those pots so we can get our little peepshow going."
 Caldwell got up slowly.

 Dutton and Barclay and Benning, in charge of the projector and sound mechanism arrangements, went about their job silently, while the Ad Building was cleared and the dishes and pans disposed of.
 McReady drifted over toward Van Wall slowly, and leaned back in the bunk beside him.
 "I've been wondering, Van," he said with a wry grin, "whether or not to report my ideas in advance.
 I forgot the 'U animals' as Caldwell named it, could read minds.
-I've a vague idea of something that might work. it's too vague to bother with though.
+I've a vague idea of something that might work.
+It's too vague to bother with though.
 Go ahead with your show, while I try to figure out the logic of the thing.
 I'll take this bunk."

 Van Wall glanced up, and nodded.
 The movie screen would be practically on a line with his bunk, hence making the pictures least distracting here, because least intelligible.
 "Perhaps you should tell us what you have in mind.
 As it is, only the unknowns know what you plan.
 You might be — unknown before you got it into operation."